 After that, connecting to the database created:

 Congratulations!
 You have successfully installed FireBird.
-Thanks for using this tutorial for installing the FireBird database on Ubuntu 20.04 LTS Focal Fossa system.
+Thanks for using this tutorial for installing the FireBird RDBMS on the Ubuntu 20.04 LTS Focal Fossa system.
 For additional help or useful information, we recommend you check the official FireBird website.